MediaArea/MediaConch/CheckerArchitecture.md

 - Container Implementation (Conformance Check)
 - Container Demuxer
 - Stream Implementation (Conformance Check)
-- Stream Decoding (through plugin)
+- Stream Decoding (optional through plugin)
 - Stream/Container Coherency Check
-- Baseband Analysis (through plugin)
+- Baseband Analysis (optional through plugin)

 ## Transport layer

 ### Preforma MediaInfo: File on disk or direct memory mapping

-Preforma MediaInfo natively offers a file API for each operating system to enable direct file access, including files that are still in the process or being written.
+Preforma MediaInfo uses the native file API for each operating system to enable direct file access, including files that are still in the process or being written.
 The inclusion of MediaInfo also offers features for direct memory mapping which will be useful for third-party development or plugins.

+Binding: C++, C...

 ### Plugin integration proof of concept: libcURL

-libcURL is licensed under an MIT license that is compatible with both GPLv3+ and MPLv2+. curl offers extensive support for transferring data through many protocols.
+libcURL is licensed under an MIT license that is compatible with both GPLv3+ and MPLv2+.
+We can relicense to be under GPLv3+ and MPLv2+. curl offers extensive support for transferring data through many protocols.
 By incorporating curl into PreForma MediaInfo the tool will be able to assess files that may be accessible online by providing a URL (or list of URLs) in place of a filepath.

 Since we will be generating a library of reference and sample files that will include large audiovisual files, users will be able to assess reference files without necessarily needing to download them.